demisto/content/Packs/Nutanix/Integrations/Nutanix/Nutanix_description.md

 #### Important:

-The following commands requires XXX permissions,in case you want to use these commands, make sure the username you are using have XXX permissions
+The following commands requires cluster admin or higher permissions, in case you want to use these commands, make sure the username you are using have at least cluster admin permissions (Found in Nutanix Settings in "Users And Roles" Category)

         'nutanix-hypervisor-vm-powerstatus-change'
         'nutanix-alert-acknowledge'